hannesdatta/course-odcm/content/docs/modules/week2/_index.md

 ---
 weight: 3
-title: Week 2) Methodological framework & learning how to scrape
+title: Week 2) Method framework & first scraper
 description: Get to know the workflow for collecting web data, and run your first web scraper!
 bookCollapseSection: false
 ---